-Specifies whether Active Directory Synchronization is enabled for the system (True/False), allowing users to be imported from and synchronized with Active Directory.
+Description Specifies whether Active Directory Synchronization is enabled for the system system configuration settings or by repairing the installation.

+(True/False), allowing users to be imported from and synchronized with Active Directory.
 This option is only applicable if Windows User Authentication is enabled for the system.
-This option is initially configured during the Axiom Application Server installation, and can be subsequently changed using the system configuration settings or by repairing the installation.
+This option is initially configured during the Axiom Application Server installation, and can be subsequently changed using the